What is the ECCE App Challenge?

 After the judges have reviewed all of the submitted apps, a winning team will be chosen.
 Winners will be awarded an all expenses paid trip for all team members to the Esri User Conference in San Diego, California (July 8-12, 2019).

 Github is a website and hosting service based on the Git distributed revision control system.
 It allows you to easily share code and facilitates collaborative software development.
 You may create your own Github account so that you can easily download and contribute to open source projects.
 You may use GitHub to manage the source code with your team for the app challenge, however please keep your project repository private until all submissions have been posted to the ECCE GitHub repository first after March 29th.

 How do I submit my app?

-Please email a ZIP file of your app and the required deliverables to firstname.lastname@example.org (if necessary, coordinate with us if you need to exchange large files).
-Once all submissions have been received from teams at all schools, they will be published in the the ECCE App Challenge 2018 Github repository.
+Please email a zip file containing your app and all of the required deliverables to firstname.lastname@example.org (if necessary, coordinate with us if you need to exchange large files or share access to a private GitHub repository).
+Once all submissions have been received from teams at all schools, they will be published in the the ECCE App Challenge 2019 Github repository.

 Who are the judges?

 Three individuals from key areas of education and industry were selected to volunteer as judges for this year’s App Challenge: